craigmckeachie/handsonreact.com/docs/labs/js/11-CommunicatingChildToParentComponent.md

+---
-# Lab 11: Communicating from Child to Parent Component
+title: 'Lab 11: Communicating from Child to Parent Component'
+---

 ## Objectives